Context-measure: Contextualizing Metric for Camouflage: Proposed Context-measure

-\textbf{Forward Inference.} We compare $X$ against $Y$ to understand what the prediction conveys about reality.
-Based on the pixel-wise correlation defined in \equref{equ:pixel_correlation}, $F(Y|X)$ is expressed as:
+\textbf{Forward Inference.} Specifically, for each predicted target pixel $\vp^i \in \sX_t$, forward inference estimates its correlation with the GT target as a whole, weighted by the model's predicted probability $\mX(\vp^i)$.
+This captures how much information the predicted FM conveys about the GT, with higher-confidence predictions contributing more.
+The corresponding formulation is given by:

-where the $i$-th predicted foreground pixel $p^i\!\in\!X_f$ is weighted by its correlation to the GT.
-Considering computational costs, we discretize $P_Y(\cdot,\cdot)$ and implement it as a convolution kernel $\mathcal{K}$, following the $3\sigma$ principle to cover more than 99\% of the probability mass.
-Under this approximation, the forward inference is efficiently rewritten as $F(Y|X)\approx X \odot (\mathcal{K} \ast Y)$, where $\odot$ is element-wise multiplication and $\ast$ means convolution, respectively.
+Considering computational cost, we discretize $P(\cdot,\cdot)$ and implement it as a convolution kernel $\mK$, following the $3\sigma$ principle to cover more than 99\% of the probability mass.
+Under this approximation, forward inference is efficiently rewritten as:

-\textbf{Reverse Deduction.} This process starts from the $Y$ and verifies how faithfully the prediction reconstructs and reflects the underlying reality.
-Accordingly, $R(X|Y)$ is defined as:
+where $\odot$ is element-wise multiplication and $\ast$ denotes convolution.
+The forward term is then normalized to obtain a comparable score:

+\textbf{Reverse Deduction.} Specifically, for each GT target pixel $\vq^j \in \sY_t$, it estimates the extent to which it is recovered by the predicted FM.
+Whereas the predicted probability naturally serves as the weight on the FM side, GT pixels carry no inherent weights -- this is precisely the Dimension Flaw we resolved in \secref{sec:affinity}.
+We therefore incorporate the contextual affinity $\mD(\vq^j)$ as the weight: GT pixels that blend more strongly into the context are harder to detect and thus receive greater weights in the evaluation.
+Formally: